 School receives additional funding, a 'pupil premium grant', for some children due to their family situations.
-Deputy Head Ms N. Langtree is the staff member with overall responsibility for managing Pupil Premium progress and attainment through the Pupil Premium Grant budget.
+Acting Head Teacher Ms N. Langtree and Acting Deputy Head Teacher Mr J Viinikka are the staff members with overall responsibility for managing Pupil Premium progress and attainment through the Pupil Premium Grant budget.
 Please see the Pupil Premium Grant report on the website